 Flynn holds degrees from Stony Brook University, the Juilliard School with a residency at the Juilliard Opera Center, University of Toronto, and Dalhousie University.
 An associate professor at Berklee College of Music, she is also a faculty member at the Tufts Community Music Program at Tufts University and maintains a private voice studio in Boston.

 - Career Highlights

 - Member of Ensemble Poema and Vilas Baroque

-- Performances at Chicago Opera Theater, National Arts Center of Ottawa, BAM, the Kennedy Center, Carnegie Hall, and Alice Tully Hall
+- Performances at Chicago Opera Theater, National Arts Center of Ottawa, the Kennedy Center, Carnegie Hall, and Alice Tully Hall

 - Diploma, University of Toronto